-Configuration Parameters Function Maxtime Specifies the maximum time (in secs) between automatic Change of State responses being sent to the Host.
+Configuration Parameters Function Maxtime Specifies the maximum time (in secs) between automatic Change of State data being sent to the Host in response to a Change of State Request.
 Report must be set to either Low or High for the Value parameter to be sent in response to a Change of State Request.
 A value of 0 disables this option.
 Non-zero values cause responses to be sent even if the value has not changed since the last message.
 The maximum is 255 seconds.
-The default is 60.
+The default is 240.
 Watchdog Enables the watchdog task on the Motherboard.
-The watchdog task monitors the TLS350 point on the Model 8217 and verifies it is scanning for gauges.
-If the Model 8217 fails, the 0x4000 and the 0x0001 bits of the PntStatus will be set to indicate the failure.
+The watchdog task monitors the LJ2000 point on the Model 8215 and verifies it is scanning for gauges.
+If the Model 8215 fails, the 0x4000 and the 0x0010 bits of the PntStatus will be set to indicate the failure.